covid19-bh-machine-learning/master/report/paper.md

 ### Continuous distributed representations

-Biological sequence comparison is a well established way in inferring the relatedness of various organisms and the functional role of their components.
+Biological sequence comparison is a well established way of inferring the relatedness of various organisms and the functional role of their components.
 In the last years there have been some efforts into representing biological sequences with new paradigms, especially by following Natural Language Processing methods, with the aim to capture the most meaningful information of the original sequences.
-Although more modern solutions are present in the world of NLP, like ELMo [@peters_2018_deep], BERT [@devlin_2018_bert], and so on, biological sequence representation still has much to explore [@kimothi_2016_distributed], especially in relation to the final task which has to be solved exploiting the new representation.
-One of the most successful word embedding-based models is the word2vec model [@mikolov_2013_efficient] for generating distributed representations of words and phrases.
+Although more modern solutions are present in the world of NLP, like ELMo [@peters_2018_deep], BERT [@devlin_2018_bert], and so on, biological sequence representation still has much to explore [@kimothi_2016_distributed], especially in relation to the addressed task which has to be solved exploiting the new representation.
+One of the most successful word embedding-based models is the word2vec model [@mikolov_2013_efficient], for generating distributed representations of words.
 Some advances have been made with its standard application [@asgari_2015_continuous], both for DNA [@ng_2017_dna2vec], RNA [@yi_2020_learning] and protein [@asgari_2015_prot2vec] sequences.
 To briefly summarize those studies, the impact of projecting sequence data on embedded spaces is likely to reduce the complexity of the algorithms needed to solve certain tasks (_e.g._ protein family classification [@asgari_2015_prot2vec]).
 Moreover, this approach is promising to represent residue-level sequence contexts for potential phosphorylation sites and demonstrate its application in both general and kinase-specific phosphorylation site predictions [@xu_2018_phoscontext2vec].

-Phylogenetics is the task of creating a phylogenetic tree which represents a hypothesis about the evolutionary ancestry of a set of genes, species or any other taxa.
+Phylogenetics is the task of creating a phylogenetic tree which represents a hypothesis about the evolutionary ancestry of a set of genes, species or any other _taxa_.
 Many tree inference methods have been proposed and the current state-of-the-art approach is to perform tree inference through a two-step process of multiple sequence alignment (MSA) followed by statistical tree inference [@felsenstein_1988_phylogenies].
-In this work we propose the use of continuous distributed representations for the protein sequences to create phylogenetic trees in an alignment-free manner, analyzing its strengths and weaknesses for this aim.
+In this work we propose the use of continuous distributed representations for protein sequences to create phylogenetic trees in an alignment-free manner, analyzing its strengths and weaknesses for this aim.

 Our approach is inspired by previous works cited above, with the following characteristics: